 Here are some AWS services that publish CloudWatch metrics – Amazon API Gateway, AppStream version 2.0, Amazon Athena, and Amazon CloudFront.

 Next, CloudWatch monitors and visualizes this data using CloudWatch dashboards that provide a single unified view of all your AWS applications, resources, and services (running in premise or on the cloud).
 Additionally, you can correlate your collected metrics and logs to perform a visual analysis of the overall health and current performance of your resources.

-The final step is to analyse and visualize your collected metric and log data – that can enable better insight and understanding.
-You can perform real-time analysis using CloudWatch Metric Math that helps you dive deeper into your data.
+The final step is to analyze and visualize your collected metric and log data – that can enable better insight and understanding.
+You can perform real-time analysis using CloudWatch Metric Math which helps you dive deeper into your data.

 Be it on the premise or on the cloud, every business needs to ensure that their applications and services are running smoothly and productively.
 In addition to both web and cloud applications, a cloud-based monitoring tool is essential for monitoring cloud platforms, infrastructure, and networks.